In this article, we will show you how to get started using Ansys in the Nimbix Cloud.

 Running a Batch Job

+Instead of a graphics interface on the Dashboard, you will see a black terminal screen with green text showing the output file as the job is being solved.
 A job in the Processing state can be expanded and monitored for convergence.
-There is a live output which directs the ANSYS standard output to a viewing window as a progress monitor.
-Jobs that are not converging can be terminated using the Terminate button.
+There is a live output which directs the Ansys standard output to a viewing window as a progress monitor.
+Jobs that are not converging can be terminated using the red shut down button.
 Note that if you terminate a running job, only progressive data that has been written as instructed in your input or journal file will be saved.

 Once your simulation has completed, you may wish to transfer your results from /data to your local machine.
 The best way to do this is using Filezilla to download files, the same way they have been uploaded.
 Please refer to the JARVICE File Transfer Guide for more information.